coconutswallow/Guides/_monsters/weredragon.md

 creator: Hawthorne Dragon Mash 2022
 image: https://64.media.tumblr.com/2be365272bcdce44b1f52c86cbdad149/tumblr_nmf2h4dW7d1r7r8d2o1_500.png
 image_credit: Art by #my.art
-description: |
+---

 A tall human looks up to the full moon slowly, their body gaining scales, a tail, and large leathery wings as they take flight out for the night's hunt.

   #### Born from Magic
   Before it spread en masse, weredragon lycanthropy was thought to be caused by powerful magic.
 Some say it came about due to the magic of a powerful magic item known as the *Wonderful Throne* said to have the ability to bestow weredragon lycanthropy, others argue it was due to longstanding efforts by the Cult of the Dragon, while others argue that the first weredragon was a fusion of a humanoid and dragon in a turbulent area of wild magic.